rbannist/iac-hackathon/guide.md

 * Once published, select Configuration -> Compile.
 This generates the configuration MOF and uploads it to the Pull server

 ### Registering Nodes to Azure Automation
-* Browse to VM in Portal -> Extensions
+* Create new VM -> WS 2016 Datacentre
-* Uninstall existing PowerShell extension
 * Go to Automation Account -> DSC Nodes -> Add Azure VM
 * Add VM
 * Node Configuration = WebServer.WebServer